-The embankment and any unbound granular material below subgrade level shall be placed and compacted at a moisture content within the range given in Table 15.3-C where the values given are the relative moisture content (standard compaction).
+The embankment material below subgrade level shall be placed and compacted at a moisture content within the range given in Table 15.3(c) where the values given are the relative moisture content (standard compaction).
 The rainfall zone shall be as given in Clause 11 of Annexure MRTS04.1.